 This 37th annual family-friendly festival includes music on five stages and workshops at El Rancho Mañana Campground, 20 miles west of St. Cloud.

 The two towns stretch a 680-pound, 2,400-foot rope across the Mississippi River for the ultimate tug of war.
 There's also a parade, fireworks, children's games, concerts and carnival rides.

 Eat until you're blue in the face during the festival in this Lake Michigan beach town.
 There's a pie-eating contest, riverfront concerts, an arts fair and a big parade on Saturday.

 This nonprofit festival is in the southwest Wisconsin bluffs, half an hour north of Winona, Minn.

-Tickets are $10.
-In addition to music, there will be a hot-air balloon launch, car show, arts, a youth obstacle course and Saturday fireworks.
+Headliners include Chicago and Kellie Pickler.
+Tickets for all three days are $10.
+In addition to music, there will be a hot-air balloon launch, car show, arts, children's activities and Saturday fireworks.

 Re-enactors from across the continent gather at Grand Portage National Monument for the annual fur-trade rendezvous; next door, the Grand Portage Band of Lake Superior Chippewa holds a powwow.
 Reserve lodgings far in advance.

 The 28th annual music fest on the Lake Superior harbor showcases national and regional acts on three stages.